tracyyu/sequelize-fullstack-review/README.md

 ### Exercise 5

 * When a user is selected from the drop down, only his comments should be showing
+* Pay attention to what is stored in the two databses, is there a connection between them?
 * Create the request call using '/comments/:username' and a dbhelper function to grab relevant comments from database